opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_extractors.rst

     :param image: Image.

     :param keypoints: Keypoints.
 Keypoints for which a descriptor cannot be computed are removed.
+Somtimes new keypoints can be added, eg SIFT duplicates keypoint with several dominant orientations (for each orientation).

     :param descriptors: Descriptors.
 Row i is the descriptor for keypoint i.